Messianic High Christology: New Testament Variants of Second Temple JudaismWritten by Ruben A. Bühner Reviewed By Jared Compton

 One need not agree with every exegetical decision Bühner reaches to benefit from his careful, thoroughly-researched, and far-reaching thesis.
 I can wonder, for example, about his purely functional reading of μορφή θεοῦ in Philippians 2:6 (p.
 30) or about his failure to mention Psalm 102 [101 LXX], not least its use in Hebrews 1:10–12, in his discussion of the sui generis messianism of John’s prologue (see pp. 155–57).
 The same goes for Bühner’s decision to side-step whether “superhuman” claims about the messiah are meant to put him on the divine side of the register in each and every text (see pp. 10–20).
 Bühner is correct in noting that such decisions were beyond the purview of his study, turning as they do on the larger and more complicated questions of whether and how each individual text surveyed articulates the difference between God and everyone else.
 That said, had he taken this step, it would shed light on the even more fundamental question of whether “superhuman” messianic language was used in each discourse for the same purposes and with the same meaning.
 Perhaps he will take this up as his next project.
 I hope he does.

-Jared Compton is assistant professor of New Testament and Greek at Bethlehem College & Seminary in Minneapolis.
+Jared Compton is associate professor of New Testament and Biblical Theology at Bethlehem College & Seminary in Minneapolis, Minnesota.

 Other Articles in this Issue